Hrvy: Personal life

-Since 2021, Hrvy has dated former Emmerdale actress Mimi Slinger, after meeting on the red carpet for the National Television Awards.
+From 2021 to 2025, Hrvy dated former Emmerdale actress Mimi Slinger, after meeting on the red carpet for the National Television Awards.
 The couple nearly split after a disagreement over Hrvy's participation in the Channel 4 prison documentary Banged Up.
+In November 2025, Hrvy announced their separation, citing Vogues article about having a boyfriend being embarrassing as the reason for their split.